-Because Belize is a member of the Commonwealth of Nations (an international cooperative organization of former British colonies - see p.
-4 of Political and Social Relations), Belizeans are eligible for knighthood granted by the British monarch.
+Because Belize is a member of the Commonwealth of Nations (an international cooperative organization of former British colonies - see Political and Social Relations), Belizeans are eligible for knighthood granted by the British monarch.
 Belizeans who have received this honor may use Sir or Dame before their full names.